A lot of people out there seem to think getting big and strong is all about what you look like in the mirror.

 - Metabolism doesn’t slow down as fast due to increased muscle mass

 - Durability improves as your lean muscle tissue, bone, and connective tissue density improves

 By focusing on strength and muscle building from a young age and beyond, you can prevent and potentially reverse age-related issues.

 So many age-related health effects occur due to inactivity.
-By remaining active and maintaining your muscle mass, you can prevent many of them.
+You can prevent many of them by remaining active and maintaining your muscle mass.

 If you’re interested in seeing some of the best older athlete physiques and strength potential, check out this article here.

 Get started now and watch as your quality of life improves forever!

 This is probably one of the most important health benefits building muscle has.
 By building more muscle, your physique will look better and you’ll have much more confidence.